arfr/vagrant-boxes/README.md

 ## Boxes

-All Boxes are x86_64 minimal install and non-desktop
+All Boxes are server, minimal install and non-desktop

+ - Debian 7.5
  - Ubuntu 14.04
- - Debian 7.5
  - CentOS 6.5

 ## Inside